-Charles Clarke is a 24-year-old college student, who spent over 5 years to save up $11,000—only to have it seized by law enforcement officials before he was scheduled to board a flight at the Cincinnati/Northern Kentucky airport.
+Charles Clarke is a college student who spent over 5 years to save up $11,000—only to have it seized by law enforcement officials before he was scheduled to board a flight at the Cincinnati/Northern Kentucky airport.
 Charles is one of thousands of Americans whose cash has been seized at an airport through civil forfeiture, which allows law enforcement to seize cash and property without ever charging anyone with any crime.

 In the winter of 2013, Charles visited relatives in Cincinnati while he and his mother were moving to a new apartment.
 Charles took the $11,000 with him to avoid losing it during the move.
 On his way home in February 2014, law enforcement officials at the airport seized Charles’ money.
 They claimed his checked bag smelled like marijuana, but found no drugs or anything illegal.
-The government has kept his money for over a year and put the burden on him to prove that his money is legitimate.
+The government kept his money for over two years and put the burden on him to prove that his money is legitimate.
 The government should have to prove that he had committed a crime, not Charles.

 In the late 1990s, the Cincinnati/Northern Kentucky airport police took part in a couple dozen seizures per year—but by 2013 that figure skyrocketed to almost 100 seizures, totaling more than $2 million.
-The Institute for Justice represents Charles in his fight to get his money back.
+The Institute for Justice represented Charles in his fight to get his money back.

 As part of its nationwide initiative to end civil forfeiture, IJ has successfully represented property owners whose cars, homes, businesses and bank accounts have been seized through civil forfeiture.
 This case highlights a new, but underreported, aspect of “policing for profit”—law enforcement’s aggressive use of civil forfeiture to seize cash of domestic travelers at our nation’s airports.
 Carrying large amounts of cash is not a crime and law enforcement cannot treat citizens like ATMs.